asterIRC/IRCa/README.md

  * To report bugs in charybdis, visit us on IRC at chat.freenode.net #charybdis

+ * to report bugs in irca, visit us on irc at irc.umbrellix.net #coder-com

- * Please read doc/index.txt to get an overview of the current documentation.
+ * Please read doc/index.txt to get an overview of the current documentation and state of the onion.

  * The files, /etc/services, /etc/protocols, and /etc/resolv.conf, SHOULD be
    readable by the user running the server in order for ircd to start with